top of page

 This multi-reader system ensures alignment across U-M’s admissions office and strengthens fairness by reducing the influence of any single reviewer.

-As of now, the plan of the U-M admissions office is to release all ED decisions at the same time in late December.
+As of now, the plan of the U-M admissions office is to release all ED decisions at the same time in mid-to late December, by December 24.
 The ED decisions will not be released in batches.

 What Happens to Postponed Early Decision Applicants?

-As of now, if an Early Decision applicant is not admitted during the ED round but remains competitive, the application is “postponed” and moved directly into Regular Decision (RD) review.
-It does not move into Early Action review.
+As of now, if an Early Decision applicant is not admitted during the ED round but remains competitive, the application is “postponed” and moved directly into Regular Decision (RD) round.
+They do not move into Early Action round.

 There was uncertainty earlier in the fall when U-M first announced it was offering ED about how Michigan would handle postponed ED applicants.
 Michigan has now moved toward a plan that postponed ED and EA applicants will be evaluated alongside RD applicants for the remaining seats during the Regular Decision round.